-- Step 1 Choose Systems > Inventory and Fault Status. - Step 2 On the Inventory and Fault Status pane, select Rack Groups.

-Note You can also expand Rack Groups and select the rack group which contains the server.

-- Step 4 Double-click the rack-mount server from the list to view its details or click the rack-mount server from the list and click the down arrow on the far right and choose View Details. - Step 5 Click System Event Log. - Step 6 Click Clear IMC SEL Log. - Step 7 (Optional) On the Clear IMC SEL Logs screen, check the Delete historical logs from Cisco IMC Supervisor check box.

-Selecting this option clears the system event logs from the Cisco IMC Supervisor GUI.
+Step 1 Step 2 Choose Systems > Inventory and Fault Status.
+On the Inventory and Fault Status pane, select Rack Groups. - Note You can also expand Rack Groups and select the rack group which contains the server.
+Step 3 On the s selected rack group page, click Rack Servers.
+Note You can also select any sub groups under Rack Groups.
+Step 4 Double-click the rack-mount server from the list to view its details or click the rack-mount server from the list and click the down arrow on the far right and choose View Details .
+Step 5 Click System Event Log.
+Step 6 Click Clear IMC SEL Log.
+Step 7 (Optional) On the Clear IMC SEL Logs screen, check the Delete historical logs from Cisco IMC Superviso check box.
+Selectin g this option clears the system event logs from the Cisco IMC Supervisor GUI.
+Step 8 Click Submit.